TravelingTechGuy/express-eventsource/README.md

 Install
 -------
-You may need to install some missing modules with npm. http://npmjs.org/
+You may need to install some missing modules with [npm](http://npmjs.org/)

-Once npm is installed, you can checkout the source and install the missing modules:
+Once node and npm are installed, you can checkout the source and install the missing modules:

 	$ git clone https://github.com/TravelingTechGuy/express-eventsource.git
 	$ cd ./express-eventsource